cdslaborg/paramonte/src/interface/Python/README.md

 Quick start
 ===========

 For a quick start with some Jupyter Notebook examples, visit [this ParaMonte documentation page](https://www.cdslab.org/paramonte/notes/examples/python/jupyter/).
-The corresponding example source files (the `*.mlx` files) can be downloaded from the [paramontex GitHub repository](https://github.com/cdslaborg/paramontex/tree/master/Python/Jupyter), a repository dedicated to the ParaMonte library examples.
+The corresponding example source files (the `*.ipynb` files) can be downloaded from the [paramontex GitHub repository](https://github.com/cdslaborg/paramontex/tree/master/Python/Jupyter), a repository dedicated to the ParaMonte library examples.

 ParaMonte design goals
 ======================